 EVALUATION METHODS:

 Participation (attendance): Everyone is expected to be ready for class and participate in class discussions.
 You are required to attend all classes.
-If you are absent , or have numerous tardiness or early departure, you will lose two (2) points from your total point for FOUN 3000 for each absence.
-If more than five classes, including excused absences, you will be assigned a grade of “FA” unless you withdraw from the course prior to midterm or receive approval after midterm to withdraw because the majority of absences are excused.
+If you are absent , or have numerous tardiness or early departure, you will lose two (2) points from your total point for FOUN 3000 for each unexcused absence.
+If you miss more than five classes, including excused absences, you will be assigned a grade of “FA” unless you withdraw from the course prior to midterm or receive approval after midterm to withdraw because the majority of absences are excused.
 You are expected to have read materials before coming to class.
 You are also responsible for reading all the materials whether it is discussed or not.

 Mini Take Home Examinations: there will be five (5) mini take home examinations.
 These examination questions will be posted in Canvas with a due date.
 Students will have the can upload you exam any time before the due date.
 Please pay attention to the due date.
 No late papers will be accepted.
 The exams will be worth ten (10 pts) points each.
 The exam questions will come from the Adams et al. book, Reading for diversity and social justice.
 The papers must be clearly written, 12 point font, grammatically correct (proof read) with proper in-text citations.
 The paper is to be six (6) pages maximum.
 See course calendar for postings and due dates.